Dushyantbha012/In-Memory-Cache-DB/README.md

 **Purpose:**
 In Memory Cache based Databases are widely used for caching, message brokering, and real-time data processing.
 By implementing a simplified version, I aim to:
-- Deepen our understanding of distributed systems and data stores.
+- Deepen my understanding of distributed systems and data stores.
 - Create a customizable, lightweight alternative for specific use cases.
 - Build a platform for further experimentation and learning.